 The comments on Friday came as a Mexican bribery scandal loomed over the world's largest retailer's meeting and 50th anniversary party, which was hosted by actor/singer Justin Timberlake and featured performances from Taylor Swift, Lionel Richie, Celine Dion and other entertainers.

 "Acting with integrity is not a negotiable part of this business.
 It is our business, we will not tolerate violations of the FCPA or ethical wrongdoing of any kind," Walton said, referring to a U.S. law against bribing foreign officials.

 The New York Times reported in April that management at Wal-Mart de Mexico , or Walmex, allegedly had orchestrated bribes of $24 million to help it grow quickly and that Wal-Mart's top brass had tried to cover it up.

 The U.S. Department of Justice, the U.S. Securities and Exchange Commission and government agencies in Mexico are investigating the allegations.
 Wal-Mart is also conducting an internal probe.

-Large investors and a scrappy group of employee shareholders are calling for the removal of leaders such as Walton and Chief Executive Officer Mike Duke from the board for their alleged connection to the bribery scandal.
+Large investors and a scrappy group of employee shareholders had called for the removal of leaders such as Walton and Chief Executive Officer Mike Duke from the board for their alleged connection to the bribery scandal.
+But that vote failed.

 "We have seen what happened with Mexico, when some people were so focused on growth at any cost they forgot our code of ethics," said Jackie Goebel, 60, a company employee for 24 years.
 "We have all felt the pain, the scandal and the dishonor that this has brought to our company."